 Pros and cons for this matchup

-Zeller wins on the in person rate, Amex parity at 1.4% and the bundled business account, but starts dearer on hardware at $99.
-Square wins on the cheapest entry reader at $65 and a far deeper online and POS ecosystem, but its 1.6% in person and flat 2.2% online cost more for counter heavy, larger ticket businesses.
+Zeller wins on the in person rate at 1.4%, Amex parity at the same rate, least-cost routing on debit, and the bundled business account, but starts dearer on hardware.
+Square wins on the cheapest entry reader and a far deeper online and POS ecosystem, but its 1.6% in person and flat 2.2% online cost more for counter heavy, larger ticket businesses, and it has no least-cost routing.

 The verdict

-If you take most payments at the counter and want the lowest rate plus a built in business account, Zeller is the pick.
+If you take most payments at the counter and want the lowest rate, least-cost routing on debit, and a built in business account, Zeller is the pick.
 If you sell online as well as in person, or you want one provider for your store, invoices and POS, Square's ecosystem makes it the better all rounder despite the slightly higher in person rate.
 Set your real split and average transaction in the calculator above to confirm which is cheaper for you.